 You’ll be glad to know that any addictive qualities of cannabis come solely from the THC, and according to the World Health Organisation, CBD holds no potential for abuse or dependence.

-While some side effects from CBD tinctures are possible, they are rare and CBD is typically well-tolerated by most people.
+While some side effects from CBD have been reported, they are rare and CBD is typically well-tolerated by most people.
 If you have too much CBD, the side effects are often considered mild.

 Despite this, the following side effects have been reported: